Aneurin Donald

-Aneurin Henry Thomas Donald (born 20 December 1996) is a Welsh cricketer who has played first-class cricket for Hampshire as a right-handed batsman and right-arm off spin bowler.
+Aneurin Henry Thomas Donald (/əˈnaɪərɪn/an-EYE-rin; born 20 December 1996) is a Welsh cricketer who has played first-class cricket for Glamorgan, Hampshire and Derbyshire as a right-handed batsman and right-arm off spin bowler.
 In December 2015 he was named in England's squad for the 2016 Under-19 Cricket World Cup.

 Career

-Donald initially learnt to play cricket at Gorseinon CC, where his brother Gafyn still turns out for the 1st XI.
+Donald initially learnt to play cricket at Gorseinon CC.

 Glamorgan: 2016-2018

 Donald progressed through the Glamorgan Cricket Academy, and spent a summer in Australia at the Darren Lehmann Cricket Academy, before moving back to his native Wales in 2016.

 On 17 July 2016, Donald equalled Ravi Shastri's record for fastest ever double hundred in first-class cricket, off just 123 balls, eventually scoring 234 off 136 balls in an innings that was also his maiden County Championship hundred for Glamorgan.
 His record was surpassed in 2017.

 His form then suffered for the following two seasons, and by the 2018 season he was dropped from Glamorgan's County Championship and 50-over sides, but remained as a T20 opening batsman.